kieranwhite82/kieranwhite82/README.md

 - 👋 Hi, I’m @kieranwhite82
-- 👀 I’m interested in ... geophysics
+- 👀 I’m interested in ... computational physics; geophysics, mining
 - 🌱 I’m currently learning ... how to code
-- 💞️ I’m looking to collaborate on ... improving my code
+- 💞️ I’m looking to collaborate on ... improving my code and with it my ability
 - 📫 How to reach me ... comments on code

 <!---